yokolet/new-note/algo/design/2022-10-17-design-log-storage-system.md

 - Design
 date: 2022-10-17 14:33 +0900
 ---
-## Introduction
-When a problem is related to logging, how to handle timestamp is a key to solve the problem.
-Sometime it is already an integer, float, but sometime is is given as a string.
-Whether the timestamp string should be converted to specific datetime object or not is a design decision.
-In this case, using it just as a string makes the code simpler.

 ## Problem Description
 > You are given several logs, where each log contains a unique ID and timestamp.
 Timestamp is a string that has